vmware-archive/gp-r/HomePage.md

 # <a name="rpostgresql"/> RPostgreSQL on Pivotal Greenplum Database
 ## Overview
-The [RPostgreSQL package](http://cran.r-project.org/web/packages/RPostgreSQL/index.html) provides a database interface and PostgreSQL driver for R that is compatible with the Greenplum database.
-This connection can be used to query the database in the normal fashion from within R code.
+The [RPostgreSQL package](http://cran.r-project.org/web/packages/RPostgreSQL/index.html) provides a database interface and PostgreSQL driver for R that is compatible with GDPB/HAWQ.
+This connection can be used to query GDPB/HAWQ in the normal fashion from within R code.
 We have found this package to be helpful for prototyping, working with datasets that can fit in-memory, and building visualizations.
 Generally speaking, using the RPostgreSQL interface does not lend itself to parallelization.

 Using RPostgreSQL with a database includes the following 3 steps:

 1. Create a database driver for PostgreSQL,
 2. Connect to a specific database, and
-3. Execute the query on GPDB and return results
+3. Execute the query on GPDB/HAWQ and return results

 ## <a name="rpostgresql_local"/> Local Development
-RPostgreSQL can be used in a local development environment to connect to a remote GPDB instance.
-Queries are processed in parallel on GPDB and results are returned in the familiar R data frame format.
+RPostgreSQL can be used in a local development environment to connect to a remote GPDB/HAWQ instance.
+Queries are processed in parallel on GPDB/HAWQ and results are returned in the familiar R data frame format.
 Use caution when returning large resultsets as you may run into the memory limitations of your local R instance.
 To ease troubleshooting, it can be helpful to develop/debug the SQL using your GPDB tool of choice (e.g. pgAdmin) before using it in R.

 ```splus
     DBNAME = 'marketing'